valpackett/sweetroll/sweetroll-mu/README.md

 ## Amazon Lambda Deployment

 **NOTE**: Lambda has a terrible body size limit!
 (6 MB minus base64 overhead) Avoid it for now unless you'll never upload large media files (about 4 MB an up).
+Also currently it's broken because exiv2 is not installed in the build.

 First, set up the [AWS CLI](https://aws.amazon.com/cli/) on your machine, use `aws configure` to log in.